HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Evaluation

 We also analyze the spectrograms of WavMark-watermarked audio samples presented in Figures \ref{fig:WavMark_watermark_spec}, \ref{fig:WavMark_harmonicaudio_remove_diff}, and \ref{fig:WavMark_audiomarkbench_remove_spec}.
 The corresponding spectrograms of watermark signals are in Figure~\ref{fig:three_difference_spectra_wavmark} in Appendix \ref{appendix:watermark_remove_diff}.
-These spectrograms provide two key observations supporting the transferability discussion of \tool{}, across different datasets and different victim watermarking schemes.
+These spectrograms provide two key observations supporting the transferability discussion of \tool{}, across different datasets and different watermarking schemes.
 First, although watermarking schemes use distinct embedding heuristics, they are all constrained by and exploit the auditory masking effect \cite{swansonRobustAudioWatermarking1998, spreadspectral}.
-As a result, watermark residuals tend to concentrate in similar frequency regions (typically around 1000 Hz).
-This common structure enables \tool{}, trained solely on AudioSeal, to generalize to unseen schemes such as WavMark.
-Second, WavMark's watermark residuals are spread much more broadly across the time–frequency domain, whereas AudioSeal produces more localized residuals.
+Rather than concentrating on a single frequency, watermark residuals are embedded within perceptually masked time-frequency components determined by the underlying audio content.
+As a result, while the exact embedding patterns differ, these masked components exhibit consistent structure and partial overlap across watermarking schemes.
+This shared property enables \tool{}, trained solely on AudioSeal, to generalize to unseen schemes such as WavMark by learning to both identify and remove watermark perturbations in these time-frequency bins.
+Second, WavMark's watermark residuals are spread much more broadly across the time-frequency domain, whereas AudioSeal produces more localized residuals.
 This phenomenon arises because AudioSeal employs a time-frequency loudness loss (TF-Loudness) that concentrates watermark energy in narrow, perceptually optimal locations.
 In contrast, WavMark utilizes invertible neural networks that operate across the entire spectrogram, spreading watermark information more broadly across frequency and time dimensions.
-Although \audiomarkbench is consistently weaker than \tool on both AudioSeal and WavMark when evaluated on FMA, its use of random square-noise perturbations increases the chance of overlapping WavMark’s more widely distributed watermark patterns.
-Consequently, \audiomarkbench performs better on WavMark than on AudioSeal, as shown in Table~\ref{table-perf-fma-transfer}.
+Although \audiomarkbench is consistently weaker than \tool against both AudioSeal and WavMark on FMA, its use of random square-noise perturbations increases the chance of overlapping WavMark’s more widely distributed watermark patterns.
+Consequently, \audiomarkbench achieves stronger ASR against WavMark than AudioSeal, as shown in Table~\ref{table-perf-fma-transfer}.